BrickBoyLove/The-Lego-Universe/README.md

 We welcome contributions to enhance the Lego Universe experience.
 Feel free to fork this repository, make improvements, and submit a pull request.

 ## Support
-For any questions or assistance, please contact us at [Visit The Lego Universe website](https://thelegouniverse.com/#help)
+For any questions or assistance, please contact us at [The Lego Universe Website](https://thelegouniverse.com/#help)

 Happy building!